 A cogent argument is one whereby someone could be moved to rational conviction of the truth of its conclusion.
 (Wright 2000, 140)

 So Wright’s thought is that if one does know the everyday propositions then, trivially, one must know the denials of skeptical hypotheses that are known to be entailed by those propositions.
 Nevertheless, that closure holds in these cases does not mean that any argument that attempts to establish anti-skeptical knowledge on this basis will be apt to convince a third party.
 After all, notes Wright, the argument is question begging in the relevant respect since it is only by taking for granted the denials of radical skeptical hypotheses (that is, by taking the relevant hinge propositions for granted) that the agent is able to have knowledge of the everyday propositions in the first place.
 This is a compelling move to make since it diagnoses the arguments against closure by characterising them in terms of how what is lacking from the conclusion is not knowledge but something just as valuable, a conclusion that is apt to convince.
 It also explains the failure of the Moorean approach, for where Moore goes wrong is not in lacking the knowledge that he claims to have, but rather in attempting to secure any conviction on the part of his audience by offering his argument.
 Indeed, this is a very Wittgensteinian claim to make since Wittgenstein himself argues that:

 Moore’s mistake lies in this – countering the assertion that one cannot know that, by saying “I do know it”.
-(Wittgenstein 1969, §521, my italics)
+(Wittgenstein 1969, §521, italics added)